CombineCommunity/CombineExt/README.md

 ## Optional.publisher

+Note: this property has since [been introduced](https://developer.apple.com/documentation/swift/optional/3650088-publisher) in later versions of Apple’s platforms.

 `Optional.publisher` is a property version of [`Optional.Publisher.init`](https://developer.apple.com/documentation/swift/optional/publisher/3343960-init).
 It puts the type on equal footing with [`Result.publisher`](https://developer.apple.com/documentation/swift/result/3344716-publisher) and [`Sequence.publisher`](https://developer.apple.com/documentation/swift/sequence/3344717-publisher).

 So you can use: